swiftlang/swift-evolution/proposals/NNNN-ordered-collection-diffing.md

 ### `mutating inferringMoves()`

 While there may be savings to be had from in-place move inferencing; we're holding this function for a future proposal.

+### Formalizing the concept of an ordered collection

+This problem warrants a proposal of its own.